Citizen Sleeper: Reception

-Citizen Sleeper received "generally favorable" reviews, according to review aggregator Metacritic.
+Citizen Sleeper received "generally favorable" reviews, according to review aggregator website Metacritic.
 At its release, Polygon named Citizen Sleeper among the best games of 2022.

 Reviewers praised Citizen Sleepers writing, with a number of reviewers remarking on the well-drawn characters found in the game.
 The Guardians Lewis Packwood called the writing "gloriously evocative and compelling" and noted that the picture that is painted in the game feels "intriguing and unique."
 Polygons Alexis Ong called the game's ability to remove the player from chasing concrete objectives as part of the plot its "greatest strength.".
 IndieGameReviewer wrote "The dual layer of a virtual ghost world and an unfathomable wet one create a simply sublime and rare experience," giving it 3rd position on its top 10 games of 2022.

 Critics praised the game's streamlined mechanics.
 Eurogamers Chris Tapsell described the game's mechanics as creating a "wonderful elegance" in a positive review.

 The game's three free DLC chapters received positive notes from critics.
 Polygon's Nicole Clark noted that the first chapter, Flux, caused her to change how she played the game by encouraging her to create systems to help the community of The Eye at-large instead of just her character's friends.
 The Gamer's Ben Sledge felt that the second chapter lacked urgency, but that the third made up for the second's more lackadaisical pacing.